karemahamdy/system-design/High-level-desgin.md

 1- Attributes and features of software entities.
 2- Relationships between different software entities (components, modules, classes, etc)

+# What are the components of System Design?

+ ## 1- Load Balancer:

+    Distributes incoming requests across multiple servers to avoid overloading and ensure efficient resource utilization.
+Types include Layer 4 (network-based), Layer 7 (application-based), global, and application-specific load balancers.

+ ## 2- Key-Value Stores:
+    NoSQL databases storing data as key-value pairs, providing fast access.
+They are used in applications like caching and session management.
+Types include in-memory and persistent stores, ideal for scalability and performance in distributed systems.

+ ## 3- Blob Storage & Databases:
+    Blob storage is used for unstructured data (e.g., media files), while databases store structured data for querying.
+Both are essential for managing different data types in distributed systems.

+ ## 4- Rate Limiters:
+     Controls the rate of requests or actions to protect systems from overload.
+Types include request, action, and user rate limiters, with mechanisms like token buckets to regulate excess requests.

+ ## 5- Monitoring System:
+    Tracks performance metrics (e.g., network, systems, applications) to ensure system health and reliability.
+It provides real-time visibility for troubleshooting and performance insights.

+ ## 6- Distributed System Messaging Queues:
+    Enables asynchronous communication between nodes, decoupling senders and receivers.
+Types include point-to-point, publish-subscribe, and hybrid queues, improving scalability and resilience.
+Common tools are Apache Kafka, RabbitMQ, and AWS SQS.

 # Purpose of High-Level Design
 The purpose of this High-Level Design (HLD) is to add the necessary detailed description to represent a suitable model.
 This is designed to help with operational requirements and can be used as a reference manual for how the modules interact.